 There is no doubt that the Claremont Hotel is one of California’s most haunted hotels.

 History of Claremont Hotel & Spa

-With the acquisition he had a beautiful English Castle, along with multiple stables, built to make one of his wife’s dreams a reality.
+With the acquisition, he had a beautiful English Castle, along with multiple stables, built to make one of his wife’s dreams a reality.
 The Thornburg’s lived happily in the castle a few years until their daughter moved away, following her marriage, and his wife passed away.

-After purchasing the home from Thornburg, the Ballard family moved into what would become one of the most haunted hotels in California.
+After purchasing the home from Thornburg, the Ballard family moved into one of the most haunted hotels in California.
 The Ballard family enjoyed their new home until a tragic day in July of 1901.
-On that day the family was away from the house and a fire started destroying the castle.
-All that remained of the once breathtaking Claremont castle was the barn, stables, and a few pieces of the home’s furnishings.
+On that day, the family was away from the house, and a fire destroyed the castle.

-During the history of the hotel the Claremont Hotel was involved in a unique legal battle.
-Due to the hotel’s close proximity to the University of California’s Berkeley campus, alcohol was not permitted for sale in the hotel.
+During the history of the hotel, the Claremont Hotel was involved in a unique legal battle.
+Due to the hotel’s proximity to the University of California’s Berkeley campus, alcohol was not permitted for sale in the hotel.

 During the 1930s, Claude Gillum purchased the hotel and remodeled the impressive hotel from the ground up.
-The current owners purchased the hotel in 2014 and it became one of the luxury hotels associated with the Fairmont Hotel chain.
+The current owners purchased the hotel in 2014, and it became one of the luxury hotels associated with the Fairmont Hotel chain.